- Fixing the Dell computer not charging but plugged in issue is tricky because it can be caused by a variety of factors.

 However, before shelling out the bucks on new hardware, we’ve put together some troubleshooting steps that you can follow.

-How do I fix my Dell computer not charging when plugged in?
+How can I fix my Dell Inspiron not charging when plugged in?

 1. Connect the PC to a wall socket directly